 6. Dry Your Tent Thoroughly Before Storing

 If weather permits, set up your tent up when you arrive home and let it dry completely.
 If you put your tent into storage while it’s still wet, be prepared to deal with mold, mildew and rot.

 Once the tent is dry, clean away any dirt or sand.
 Do the same for the tent stakes and poles.
 It may seem silly to rigorously clean equipment meant to be outside — but doing so ensures you won’t track mud, dust or bugs inside your storage space.
 A clean, well-kept tent also makes sure your next camping adventure gets off to a fresh start.

 7. Air Out Sleeping Bags Before Washing

 Shake sleeping bags to release loose items from the inside folds.
 Next, air out each bag after a camping trip by placing it on a hanger or laying it flat.
 Try not to hang the sleeping bag in direct sunlight, as UV rays can damage the nylon.

 Machine-washing your sleeping bag is preferable — but only in a front-loading machine.

 A good tip for drying your sleeping bag is to place terry-cloth towels and two tennis balls inside the dryer.
 The cloth minimizes static electricity and speeds up drying time, while the tennis balls fluff the fill.
-Sounds pleasant!

-Electronics: Always remove batteries from any flashlights, headlamps, GPS devices, or other electronic equipment before placing the items in storage.
-This ensures that you won’t have to deal with corrosion or leakage.
+Always remove batteries from any flashlights, headlamps, GPS devices, or other electronic equipment before placing the items in storage.
+Taking this extra step ensures that you won’t have to deal with corrosion or leakage.

 Subscribe for Free Printables